First Time Visitors

 Sunday is traditionally when Episcopalians gather for worship.
 We call our principal weekly worship service Holy Eucharist, which is also known as the Lord’s Supper, Holy Communion, or Mass.
 In most Episcopal churches, worship is accompanied by the singing of hymns, and in some churches, much of the service is sung.

-Going into the World
+Going Into the World

 At the end of the Eucharist, the congregation prays once more in thanksgiving, and then is sent out to be God’s hands and feet in the world.
 Fellowship coffee hour follows each service.